inbo/protocolsource/README.md

     - adds tags with definitive version numbers to the YAML header
     - updates the repo NEWS.md file
     - and merges the PR to the master
-- The GitHub protocols repo is setup in such a way that branches that are merged with the master branch will be deleted automatically.
+- The GitHub protocols repo is setup in such a way that branches that are merged in the master branch will be deleted automatically.

 For an _update_ of an existing protocol all steps are the same, except for: